Statutory homelessness statistics

 Since then the 2003 Act was passed, the proportion of homeless households accepted as being in priority need by their local authority has risen 18 per cent, going from 73 per cent in 2003/4 to 91 per cent in 2011/12.
 The aim is that 100 per cent of homeless households will be assessed as priority by 31 December 2012

 Another noticeable trend is that, in contrast to England and Wales, the numbers of people applying for homelessness assistance in Scotland has actually declined in the past few years.
-This was particularly evident in 2011/12, when the number of applications was 45,320, down 19 per cent on 2010/11, when 55,660 households applied.
+The number of applications in 2013-14 is 40 per cent lower than the peak value seen in 2005-06, when around 61,000 homelessness applications were made.

 The Scottish Government suggests this drop is likely to be the result of the adoption of a 'Housing Options' model, as Scottish local authorities focus on prevention.